anshulxyz/todo-rs/README.md

 ## What

-A command-line TUI app, that uses SQLite for storing tasks.
+A command-line TUI ToDo app, that uses SQLite for storing tasks.

 ## How